joseasoler/tradergen/README.md

 [Alpha Animals](https://steamcommunity.com/sharedfiles/filedetails/?id=1541721856):

-* Healthcare orbital traders sometimes carry a limited stock of cactipine quills.
+* Medicine orbital traders sometimes carry a limited stock of cactipine quills.
 * Traders with insectoid genomes from Vanilla Factions Expanded - Insectoids have Black Hive genome in stock when appropriate.
 * Traders purchasing insectoid animal products or gluttonous foods will also purchase Black Hive insect jelly.
 * Uncommon biomaterials orbital trader.

 [Expanded Prosthetics and Organ Engineering](https://steamcommunity.com/sharedfiles/filedetails/?id=725956940)

-* Many orbital trader specializations carry prosthetics, both from vanilla and from this mod.
-* The prosthesis orbital trader no longer appears, but the role it fulfilled is now split between different orbital trader categories.
+* The prosthesis orbital trader no longer appears, but the role it fulfilled is now split between different orbital trader categories and specializations.
 * The textiles trader is now a rare type of uncommon orbital trader.
-Other orbital trader specialities carry synthread and hyperweave more frequently.
+Other orbital trader categories or specialities carry synthread and hyperweave more frequently.

 [Expanded Prosthetics and Organ Engineering - Forked](https://steamcommunity.com/sharedfiles/filedetails/?id=1949064302):

-* Many orbital trader specializations carry prosthetics, both from vanilla and from this mod.
-* The prosthesis orbital trader no longer appears, but the role it fulfilled is now split between different orbital trader categories.
+* The prosthesis orbital trader no longer appears, but the role it fulfilled is now split between different orbital trader categories and specializations.
 * The textiles trader is now a rare type of uncommon orbital trader.
-Other orbital trader specialities carry synthread and hyperweave more frequently.
+Other orbital trader categories or specialities carry synthread and hyperweave more frequently.
 * Tech and bionic orbital traders may have MA-AI chips in stock.
-* Combat and body part orbital traders organic may have optimizing nanobots and instinct optimizing nanobots in stock.
+* Combat and body part orbital traders may have optimizing nanobots and instinct optimizing nanobots in stock.

 [Jewelry](https://steamcommunity.com/workshop/filedetails/?id=2020964421):

 * Orbital traders always purchase jewelry.
 * Orbital traders may sometimes be specialized on items created from gemstones.
+* Transhumanist orbital traders may have eltex jewelry in stock.

 [RimBees](https://steamcommunity.com/sharedfiles/filedetails/?id=1558161673):

-* Orbital traders from the food category always have some temperate and mild bees in stock.
+* Food orbital traders always have temperate and mild bees in stock.
 * Orbital traders may sometimes be specialized on craft created from different wax types.
 These traders will also have some temperate and mild bees in stock.
-* Orbital traders specialized on tech may very rarely have a bio interface component in stock.

 [Trader Ships](https://steamcommunity.com/sharedfiles/filedetails/?id=2046222331):